deleeuwblue/deleeuwblog/_posts/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI.md

 ![deploymentTZD](/assets/img/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI/deploymentTZD.png)

-A Service resource allows the UBI or other pods to invoke the Watson NLP libraries
+A Service resource allows the UBI or other pods to invoke the Watson NLP libraries:

 ![serviceTZD](/assets/img/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI/serviceTZD.png)

-If you were to exec into the container of the UBI application pod, you could use gRPC or REST to invoke the NLP runtime, which was loaded with the IBM provided Syntax model.
+If you were to exec into the container of the UBI application pod, you could use gRPC or REST to invoke the NLP runtime, which was loaded with the IBM provided Syntax model:

 ![testingSyntaxTZD](/assets/img/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI/testingSyntaxTZD.png)